 Walk the transect in approximately the same amount of time during each visit.
 This would normally be approximately one mile per hour.
 Record species and numbers of all birds seen and heard.
 Visits are scattered throughout the year but should be more frequent during height of migration.
 If your transect loops around or draws back close to itself, try your best not to double-count birds that you have already seen.
 Transects are useful during the non-nesting season at those sites that use point counts during the nesting season.

 You can keep field notes in any fashion that is comfortable for you.
-Forms for conducting surveys are available on the BCN Survey page, but you may use whatever method works best for you.
+Print forms are available by contacting us below.
 Enter data directly at the BCN eBird Website.
 For more information about entering your data, see the BCN eBird help page.
 For those without Internet access, send your reports, on BCN Survey forms, to the Bird Conservation Network office at the address below.
 If you have web access, it would be helpful if you volunteer to enter the data of one person who does not.
 We hope to avoid backlogs of unpublished and therefore unusable data through use of the BCN eBird Website.

 Send lat-long coordinates or a copy of your map with the points and transect clearly marked to: